 6 – Be an ex-Royal and write tales about a helicopter.
 Too late.
 Been done.

-5 – Get a good seat at the Commonwealth Games/Olympics and wave your homemade cover at the camera when Chris Hoy goes past.
+5 – Get a good seat at the Olympics and wave your homemade cover at the camera when Usain Bolt goes past.
+You mean you actually got a good seat at the Olympics… ?

 4 – Streak at the World Cup with your first chapter tattooed on your bottom.
 Not a bad way to get noticed but it depends on how big your bum is.